traefik/traefik/docs/content/https/acme.md

 !!! warning "Multiple DNS Challenge provider"

-    Multiple DNS challenge provider is not supported with Traefik, but you can use `CNAME` to handle that.
+    Multiple DNS challenge provider are not supported with Traefik, but you can use `CNAME` to handle that.
     For example, if you have `example.org` (account foo) and `example.com` (account bar) you can create a CNAME on `example.org` called `_acme-challenge.example.org` pointing to `challenge.example.com`.
     This way, you can obtain certificates for `example.com` with the `foo` account.